JacobHeater/jacobheater.github.io/public/blog/content/theology/the-god-of-revelation/content.md

 ---

 Revelation cannot be an exclusive term to theology or divinity.
+Every new thing we come to know is revealed to us.
 Nature reveals itself to us all the time.
 Every interaction we have with the world around us that leads us to new understanding is a revelation.
 All scientific discovery is revelation.
+All genuine understanding is revealed through exploration.
 God's creation was always meant to be studied.
 We are still students of His creation, and it is through this study that we continue to learn and grow.

 Reason leads us to know that our awareness does not manifest reality.
 Contrarily, God's nature, the reality that He made and that we dwell in reveals itself to us when we inquire of it with curiosity and openness.
 In like ways, God does the same.
 When we inquire of God, He will reveal Himself to us faithfully.
 We can trust that He will since He first revealed Himself to us.
 We didn't even have to inquire of Him.
 He came to us faithfully as the Creator.
 How much more will He reveal Himself to us when we turn our attention to Him.
 After all, that really is what worship is, and that is all that God requires of us.
 In your worship, He will reveal Himself to you.